snowplow-incubator/consent-tracking-accelerator/content/tracking/tracking_1.md

 );
 ```

-Now the tracker has everything required to start collecting consent preference data.
-On the next step we are going to see how to use the available APIs.

 {{% /tab %}}
 {{< /tabs >}}

+Now the tracker has everything required to start collecting consent preference data from consent management platform interactions.
+On the next step we are going to see how to use the API integrating with a real consent management platform.